 Although the uterus is meant to naturally shift a bit, it should return to the optimal centered position.
 Anatomically, it is normally located about 1.5 inches above the pubic bone, leaning very slightly over the bladder.

 What is not ideal is when the uterus remains in a sub-optimal position for longer periods.
 This can go on to affect the flow of blood supply, lymph fluid, nerve impulse and energy surrounding it.
 This in turn, can affect the vital flow to both the reproductive and digestive organs in abdominal and pelvic areas.

 If the uterus is leaning too far in the direction of the colon or the bladder, it can also affect their function.
 The optimal position of the uterus is one in which hemodynamics and homeostasis are balanced within the pelvic cavity.

 Common positions of the uterus include:

-- anteflexed position – uterus folds forward onto itself.
-More likely to be pressing on the urinary bladder.
+An anteflexed uterus folds forward onto itself.
+This position is more likely to be pressing on the urinary bladder.

-- left leaning or right leaning – uterus leans more so to either the left or right side of pelvic cavity.
+A side leaning uterus leans more so to either the left or right side of pelvic cavity.

 What are the symptoms of a displaced uterus?